What it’s like to work at the Met Gala, according to the Galway girl who has done it several times

-I always breath a tiny sigh of relief when the last person walks in and everything went well
+I always breathe a tiny sigh of relief when the last person walks in and everything went well

 It’s such a surreal experience, but it can definitely be very stressful as well because you’re trying to capture live content, communicate back to the team in the office and also manage the social posting.
 So there’s a lot happening at once and you’re trying to keep all cylinders moving.

-I always breath a tiny sigh of relief when the last person walks in and everything went well.
+I always breathe a tiny sigh of relief when the last person walks in and everything went well.
 It’s a pretty long day.
-I’ll go into the office in the morning to do some regular work, start getting ready around 1pm and then head uptown to the MET for a 3.30pm check in.
-Usually you have to hang around for a while before going to your spot on the carpet at 5.30pm and it all kicks off at 6pm… until about 9pm.
+I’ll go into the office in the morning to do some regular work, start getting ready around 1pm and then head uptown to the MET for a 3.30pm check-in.
+Usually, you have to hang around for a while before going to your spot on the carpet at 5.30pm and it all kicks off at 6pm… until about 9pm.